Ottawa Electric Railway: Electricity in Ottawa

 Ottawa's first electric lights operated near the Chaudière Falls in 1882, and in 1885, electric lighting came to the city streets under Ottawa Electric Light Company.

 Thomas Ahearn, born in LeBreton Flats, also became an important figure in the early years of electricity in Ottawa.
 Ahearn had been a telegraph operator, and in 1892 filed patents for both an "electric oven" and a "system of warming cars by means of electrically heated water".
 Ahearn formed a partnership with Warren Y. Soper, and for years the office of Ahearn and Soper was on Sparks Street.
 Ahearn merged existing companies (Clemow's) Ottawa Electric Light Company, and Ahearn's company, Chaudière Electric Light and Power Company, with a third company, naming it Ottawa Electric Company.
 It became part of Ahearn's Ottawa Light, Heat and Power Company, which eventually was taken over by Ottawa Hydro.

 In 1901, Ottawa Electric Railway Company built a 2000 ft canal just north of the Britannia Boathouse Club to generate Hydroelectric power on the Deschênes Rapids.
-Although the hydroelectric project was abandoned as unfeasible, the unfinished canal was used in 1951 by Past Commodores Thomas G. Fuller and Reginald G. Bruce with labour provided by volunteer Club members as the basis of the Britannia Yacht Club`s protected harbour.
+Although the hydroelectric project was abandoned as unfeasible, the unfinished canal was used in 1951 by Past Commodores Thomas G. Fuller and Reginald G. Bruce with labour provided by volunteer Club members as the basis of the Britannia Yacht Club's protected harbour.
 Today, the main and inner harbour provide 250 wet moorings, fuel and pumpout facilities, for both sail and power boats.

 Ottawa Electric Railway Company

 The horsecar was providing public transportation for Ottawa into the 1890s when, for a short time, electric streetcars were also employed.
 Initially Thomas Ahearn's new company started streetcar operations until it was merged with the existing horsecar company, and in the process, it was renamed to the Ottawa Electric Railway Company.

-In 1890 Mayor Howland of Toronto offered to provide Ottawa with an electric streetcar service.
+In 1890 former Mayor Howland of Toronto offered to provide Ottawa with an electric streetcar service.
 He backed out and Ahearn stepped in, and he along with Soper petitioned the city in order to obtain the franchise.
 They succeeded, and got granted a 20-year charter for on November 5, 1890, city council gave them permission to operate an electric railway.
 They formed a company on February 13, 1891 called the Ottawa Electric Street Railway Company(sic).